swoicik/book-cyod/about.md

 I want to share what I have learned over the years and hopefully show that a 1:1 program is a lot more than just the device.
 The device(s) you choose matters a lot less than you think.

 Given that the technology changes constantly, my focus will be on the systems you need in place to make the program work and less about specific technology.
-Iwant the content of the book to apply to any technology program you would run in education, not just a blip in time when (insert your favorite tech) is the current trend.
+I want the content of the book to apply to any technology program you would run in education, not just a blip in time when (insert your favorite tech) is the current trend.

 ## Why A Book?